UBC-MDS/522_01/README.md

 In our predictive study, we will evaluate the prediction accuracy of a number of simple machine learning models.
 After splitting the data in EDA into train and test splits, and conducting data preprocessing, we will train and evaluate the following models:

 - Support Vector Machine Classifier (RBF Kernel), which we will refer to as `SVC`
-- k-Nearest Neighbours model, which we will refer to as `kNN`
 - Logistic Regression model, which we will refer to as `Logistic Regression`

-These models will undergo hyperparameter optimization, and the optimized models will be scored against the test data.
+These models were compared and optimized using 5-fold cross validation, and hyperparameter optimization.
+These results can be viewed in the final report below.

 ## Report